jnkroeker/phaction-frontend/README.md

         `kubectl port-forward <frontend pod name> 3000:3002 --namespace=khyme-system`

     Open Chrome browser to localhost:3000/ and click 'Get Tasks' button to see data returned in network tab.

+05-07-2023

+    Design decision made to embed video in PostBody